 - 1. Breakfast: around 8 AM in the canteen typical south Indian variety.
 You may choose to have toasts with peanut butter, Jam or your instant oats.
 They can buy the bread for you upon request.
 But the toppings will be your own. - 2.
 Lunch: Around 1 pm typical south Indian variety with rice, vegetables, yogurt, lentil preparations (Sambar), soup (rasam).
 For the students on field assignments, lunch will be packed and sent. - 3.
 Snack: Served around 4:30 pm.
-Sundal- steamed beans adzuki beans / green mung beans / chick peas / black chick peas would be typical choices.
-This is a protein rich snack. - 4.
+Steamed beans adzuki beans / green mung beans / chick peas / black chick peas would be typical choices.
+This is a protein rich snack.
+You can visit the dining room around 5 pm and help yourself with what is available.
+You can also go to the tea room and purchase tasty snacks (Vada, samosa, biscuits etc.) and coffee or Tea. - 4.
 Dinner: around 8 pm.
 Chappatis with lentils or vegs / Dosa or idli with side dishes